ShapelessCat/tsec/docs/src/main/tut/docs/http4s/auth-bearer.md

   val bearerTokenStore =
     dummyBackingStore[IO, SecureRandomId, TSecBearerToken[Int]](s => SecureRandomId.coerce(s.id))

-  //We create a way to store our users.
+  // We create a way to store our users.
 You can attach this to say, your doobie accessor val userStore: BackingStore[IO, Int, User] = dummyBackingStore[IO, Int, User](_.id)

   val settings: TSecTokenSettings = TSecTokenSettings(